kgrid/kgrid-site/docs/quickstart/README.md

 > npm install -g @kgrid/cli
 ```

-### Step 2 - Install a micro-grid in your directory storing the KOs (KGrid workspace)
+### Step 2 - Install a Kgrid in your directory storing the KOs (KGrid workspace)

-You will create a new directory for a local grid and install the Kgrid Library and Activator
+You will create a new directory for a local grid and install the
+Kgrid Library and Activator

 ```bash
 > mkdir mygrid